BIBLE READING – Feb 2

 17 And thou shalt (you shall) cut the ram in pieces, and wash the inwards of him, and his legs, and put them unto his pieces, and unto his head.

-(NOTE: ram = An uncastrated male sheep)
+(NOTE: ram (noun) = An uncastrated male sheep)

 The Second Ram